 environment of the North Coast and has established roots in Humboldt County, previously contributing to our community as the Service Learning Liaison for Humboldt State University and as Executive Director of the Northcoast Regional Land Trust.
 In his spare time, Mike and his wife Jane can usually be found hiking and botanizing in the diverse habitats of the North Coast.

 Dante graduated from HSU in the Environmental Science and Management major.
 He has worked at various non-profits and businesses, honing his communication and leadership skills.
-Dante has been involved with Friends of the Dunes over the last two years, completing the California Naturalist program and two internships.
+Dante has been involved with Friends of the Dunes since 2018, completing the California Naturalist program and two internships.
 Dante coordinates restoration activities on Friends of the Dunes property as well as for the Bureau of Land Management's Ma-le'l South.
-He also leads the Share the Beach outreach program.
 When not in the dunes or in the forge at Blue Ox Millworks, he enjoys being outdoors and on the water or anywhere his family is.

 When Carol arrived in Humboldt County from Nebraska in 1994, she was immediately drawn to the coastal dunes.
 They were curiously reminiscent of the Nebraska sandhills where she did her Master’s work on the ecology of the Niobrara River valley.
 Carol’s experience includes being a high school biology teacher, a nature center director, and naturalist.
 She started with Friends of the Dunes as a volunteer docent while she worked as a park ranger at Redwood National Park.
 She served as Executive Director of Friends of the Dunes from 2004 to 2015.
 Carol lives in Manila along the shores of Humboldt Bay with her husband Steven.
 When the tide is high, they enjoy paddling the waters of the bay and up into the Mad River Slough.
 Though Carol no longer serves as our Executive Director, we are still very grateful to have her on our side as a volunteer.
 Thank you so much for your continued support, we are lucky to have you!